 The fade shot includes the similar protocols of the draw shot - just in reverse.
-Due to the different type of spin action placed on a fade shot, the ball will travel for the right-handed golfer slightly left-to-right.
+Due to the different types of spin action placed on a fade shot, the ball will travel for the right-handed golfer slightly left-to-right.
 For this shot, the clubface will be slightly open.
-If compared to a tennis shot, the parallel would be a backhand slice shot which features a side spin put onto the ball.
-Of course, if you’re a left-handed golfer, the fade shot will be on the opposite side and will travel from left-to-right.
+If compared to a tennis shot, the parallel would be a backhand slice shot that features a side spin put onto the ball.
+Of course, if you’re a left-handed golfer, the fade shot will be on the opposite side and will travel from left to right.

 Why is shot shaping important?

 Shot shaping can be hugely beneficial.
 Certain holes which aren’t straightforward may require a certain shot shape so that you can get into the best possible position.
 For example, a draw and a fade can help you navigate holes that are set up in the form of a dog-leg, as the draw shot would enable you to get into position for a clear approach to the green.

 Shot shaping is also extremely beneficial for avoiding, or getting out of, certain hazards.
 For example, if trees or bunkers are blocking your path to the flag, the ability to bend the ball in your desired direction can save you a shot, or help you avoid the punishment of chipping out sideways.

 A further advantage is that shaping your shots includes adding different types of spin.
 If you’re spinning the ball higher, the chances are that your approach shot will tend to drop and stop on the greens, meaning you can get consistently closer to the flag without the ball bouncing and running on longer past the pin.

 Is shot shaping risky?

 Of course, while there are massive benefits to shaping golf shots, shot shaping does throw up some risks.
 Although shot shaping can sound relatively simple, in a game scenario, shaping shots is incredibly risky and isn’t the easiest method to execute.